amphp/http-client/README.md

 ### WHAT IS IT?

-**Artax** is a lightweight scaffold for creating PHP applications.
-It's not a framework, though you could use it in that manner if you were so-inclined.
+**Artax** is a lightweight scaffold for creating evented PHP applications.
+At 222 lines of testable code (as of v0.1), it's not a framework, though you could use it in that manner if you were so-inclined.
+You might call it a nano-framework.
+Yeah, a nano-framework!
+Take that, micro-framework people.

 ### INSTALLATION